Bobby Axelrod Is Officially A Villain

 Consequently, the finale also reframes the efforts of our “heroes.”.
 What’s the point, when their efforts also cause them to blow up their personal lives?
 Because, woof — as this finale shows, these dudes are not good at maintaining human relationships!

-It starts with the Saylor’s boardroom sabotage, which I will be replaying in my head for a long time.
+It starts with the Saler's boardroom sabotage, which I will be replaying in my head for a long time.
 Et tu, Bobby?
-Rebecca (Nina Arianda) walks in, bright and shiny, for the first day of work as the CEO of Saylor’s.
+Rebecca (Nina Arianda) walks in, bright and shiny, for the first day of work as the CEO of Saler's.
 By the few sentences she gets to say, it’s obvious Rebecca would make for a great leader.
 But, she never gets the chance to carry out her dream of revamping an old-school department store for the 21st century.

 Bobby suddenly stands up, unveils the new plan, and shuts her down with devastating coldness.
-Here’s what we learn: While Rebecca was off on a girls trip with a still-depleted Wendy (Maggie Siff), Bobby and Sanford Bensinger (Richard Thomas), their business partner, convinced the board of a very lucrative plan to Liquidate Saylor’s, offload the debt onto the appliance company (which Taylor now owns), and make a ton of money in the process.
+Here’s what we learn: While Rebecca was off on a girls trip with a still-depleted Wendy (Maggie Siff), Bobby and Sanford Bensinger (Richard Thomas), their business partner, convinced the board of a very lucrative plan to Liquidate Saler's, offload the debt onto the appliance company (which Taylor now owns), and make a ton of money in the process.
 I cringed watching two white dudes stand up only to knock a woman down.
 Sanford has the audacity to call her “young lady” in the process.
 If only Zeus struck people down for condescension.

 The writers of Billions want to establish this equation as fact: Bobby Axelrod = Villain.
 Or, as Rebecca puts it succinctly, Bobby Axelrod = “snake motherfucker.”